 United had already won the Premier League title and led 3-1 at half-time in what was looking like a routine victory to send Fergie off in style.
-Then on came loanee-striker Romelu Lukaku at half-time, who, within five minutes, made it 3-2.
+Then on came loanee-striker Romelu Lukaku, who, within five minutes of coming on at half-time, made it 3-2.
 Robin van Persie and Javier Hernandez then made it 5-2, before Lukaku added two more either side of a Youssuf Mulumbu strike to earn an unlikely comeback, and the only 5-5 draw in Premier League history.

-Just six days after turning 20, Lukaku became the 5th player to score a Premier League hat-trick as a substitute, with this being achieved just once more since.
+Just six days after turning 20, Lukaku became the 5th player to score a Premier League hat-trick as a substitute, with this being achieved just twice more since.

 Substitutes to Score a Premier League Hat-trick

 Ole Gunnar Solskjaer – Manchester United vs. Nottingham Forest – 6 February 1999

 Jimmy Floyd Hasselbaink – Chelsea vs. Wolverhampton Wanderers – 27 March 2004